 Then verse 13:

 Notice the concentric structure: Christ tasted death "for everyone" (v.9) → "for the brothers" (v.11) → "for the children God has given me" (v.13).
-The author is progressively narrowing the scope using apposition — the same pattern Jesus uses in John 6:37 when He says "All that the Father gives me will come to me."
+The author is progressively narrowing the scope using apposition — the same pattern Jesus uses in John 6:37 when He says "All those the Father gives me will come to me."

 The "everyone" of verse 9 IS the "brothers" and "children God has given me."